zitadel/zitadel/docs/docs/guides/integrate/identity-providers/openldap.md

 Go to the settings of your ZITADEL instance or the organization where you like to add a new LDAP provider.
 Choose the LDAP provider template.

+To get basic information on what is possible to configure, please refer to the [LDAP guide](./ldap).
 To configure the LDAP template to work with the before configured OpenLDAP, please fill out the following fields:

 **Name**: OpenLDAP